Fork (Sibling Sessions)

 - Idle timer and stats.

-LastUsed,RequestCount, idle close timers are per-fork. - Key log writer.
-Forks don't get the parent's TLS keylog, so they can't double-close it.
-Set up your own if you need one per fork.
+LastUsed,RequestCountand idle close timers are per-fork. - Key log writer.
+Forks don't inherit the parent's TLS keylog, so they can't double-close it.
+Set up a keylog per fork if needed.

 Common pattern: warm up, log in, fork, scrape